armosec/armo-platform-tools/poc-prerequisite/README.md

   --values recommended-values.yaml [other parameters]
 ```

-### View the Sizing Report
+### View the Prerequisites Report

-If you want to review the sizing report, open the HTML file:
+If you want to review the prerequisites report, open the HTML file:

 **Open in Browser:**

 - **macOS:**
     ```sh
-    open sizing-report.html
+    open prerequisites-report.html
     ```
 - **Linux:**
     ```sh
-    xdg-open sizing-report.html
+    xdg-open prerequisites-report.html
     ```
 - **Windows (Git Bash):**
     ```sh
-    start sizing-report.html
+    start prerequisites-report.html
     ```

 ## Output
 ### Local Run
     ```------------------------------------------------------------
-    ✅ Sizing report generated locally!
+    ✅ Prerequisites report generated locally!
-    • /tmp/sizing-report.html (HTML report)
+    • /tmp/prerequisites-report.html (HTML report)
     • /tmp/recommended-values.yaml (Helm values file)

-    📋 Open /tmp/sizing-report.html in your browser for details.
+    📋 Open /tmp/prerequisites-report.html in your browser for details.
     🚀 Use the generated recommended-values.yaml to optimize Kubescape for your cluster.
     ------------------------------------------------------------
     ```